David et Jonathas

 Viola da gamba: Craig Trompeter

-Bass violin: Anna Steinhoff, Ana Kim
+Bass violin: Anna Steinhoff, TBD

 Oboe & recorder: Kathryn Montoya, Stephen Bard